View through rate - VTR calculator - VTR meaning

 Ensure you understand what second-length the video view refers to.
 Is it video view of a full complete?
 Or it is only a 10” video view.
 Once you understand this, the VTR that the formula calculates will be in relation to that second length.

-If you notice users are not watching until the end of your video, you may want to consider analysing where the drop-off is occurring in the video and inform a creative agency or team.
+If you notice users are not watching until the end of your video, you may want to consider analysing where the drop-off is occurring in the video and inform the creative agency or those responsible for production.
 This kind of analysis can help inform creative teams what is working and what is not, highlighting any sections that may need editing to retain user attention.

 An easy way to do this is by using the quartile VTR measurement.
 If you see a drop in users from 50% to 75% for example, you may want to see what is happening at that point in the video and suggest an edit to improve attention and completion rate.